ignis-pwa/ideas/README.md

-# learning_node
+# Discussion area
-Just a place to start and learn nodeJS
+Respond to and leave issues to discuss.